TheresaLui/SelfHelpContent_v2/articles/microsoft.sqldw/dw-performanceandqueryexecution.md

 The following details explain how to model and design your data warehouse.

-* We recommend reviewing the SQL Data Warehouse [cheat sheet](https://docs.microsoft.com/azure/sql-data-warehouse/cheat-sheet) as you begin designing your data warehouse.<br>
+* We recommend reviewing the SQL Data Warehouse [cheat sheet](https://docs.microsoft.com/azure/sql-data-warehouse/cheat-sheet) as you begin designing your data warehouse
-* For table design, please [review the following documentation](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-tables-overview#determine-table-category).<br>
+* For table design, please [review the following documentation](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-tables-overview#determine-table-category)
-* For query design, please [review the following documentation](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-develop-dynamic-sql).
+* For query design, please [review the following documentation](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-develop-dynamic-sql)

 ## **Recommended Steps**

 The following are the most common issues for slow query performance:

 1. Ensure [table statistics are created and kept up to date](https://docs.microsoft.com/azure/sql-data-warehouse/sql-data-warehouse-tables-statistics#updating-statistics).
 SQL Data Warehouse does not currently support automatic creation or update of statistics.
 As you load data into your data warehouse, query plans can regress if statistics are not up to date.